VIDEO GAME FAVS

 The Quest for Color

-this game's more of an enigma for me than anything bc like, growing up i assumed that Other People knew about this game bc i learned about it from a childhood friend. but no, nobody i know has heard of this game, there's minimal online discussions or videos of it, the only speedrun i can find is a partially documented one that was run during a charity event?? why is this game such a cryptid???
+this game's more of an enigma for me than anything bc like, growing up i assumed that other people knew about this game bc i learned about it from a childhood friend. but no, nobody i know has heard of this game, there's minimal online discussions or videos of it, the only speedrun i can find is a partially documented one that was run during a charity event?? why is this game such a cryptid???

 why does nobody know about it!!!